evilmartians/lefthook/docs/mdbook/usage/tips.md

 ### Git LFS support

-> If git-lfs binary is not installed and not required in your project, LFS hooks won't be executed, and you won't be warned about it.
+> **Note:** If git-lfs binary is not installed and not required in your project, LFS hooks won't be executed, and you won't be warned about it.

 Lefthook runs LFS hooks internally for the following hooks: